 - Minimize transactions costs

-- ETF should be chosen with TER below 0.25%
+- We should choose ETF with TER below 0.25%

 - Avoid sector bias

 - Be open to 10% more open investment (fun money)

 - In an investment portfolio, not in a retirement portfolio

 - Do not do Dollar Cost Averaging (DCA)